filipsPL/annapurna/README.md

 ./annapurna.py -r tests/testFiles/1AJU.pdb -l tests/testFiles/ARG.sdf -m kNN_modern -o testresults/output --groupby
 ```

+Output files:
-the scoring files are located in `testresults/output.kNN_modern.csv` (scores for all poses) and `testresults/output.kNN_modern.grouped.csv` (best score for each compound from the input file).
+- Table with scores: `testresults/output.kNN_modern.csv` (scores for all poses) and `testresults/output.kNN_modern.grouped.csv` (best score for each compound from the input file).
+The AnnapuRNA score is in the last column ("score").
+The lower value, the better.

 ## AnnapuRNA in action